appsemble/appsemble/docs/03-guide/studio.md

 Apps can be created and modified using the [Appsemble studio](/).

-After logging in, a list of apps you can manage will appear, providing direct links to the app itself, as well as the corresponding app detail pages.
+After logging in, a list of apps you can manage will appear.
+These apps will provide direct links to the app itself, as well as the corresponding app detail pages.

 From this screen new apps can be created by clicking on _“Create new app”_ card.